JiaGUOCV/JiaGUOCV.github.io/index.md

 ## Special Issue

-I am serving as a **Guest Editor** for the Special Issue ["Advancement in Structural Inspection and Health Monitoring"](https://spj.science.org/page/cesci/si/advancement-structural-inspection-health-monitoring) in **Civil Engineering Sciences (CESci)**, a Science Partner Journal published in association with *Science*/AAAS.
+I am serving as a **Guest Editor** for the Special Issue ["Advancement in Structural Inspection and Health Monitoring"](https://spj.science.org/page/cesci/si/advancement-structural-inspection-health-monitoring) in **Civil Engineering Sciences (CESci)**, a Science Partner Journal published in association with *Science*/AAAS (American Association for the Advancement of Science).

 We welcome original research and review articles on novel sensing, inspection, and monitoring technologies for civil infrastructure.